github-changelog-generator/github-changelog-generator/man/git-generate-changelog.md

    --[no-]cache-file [CACHE-FILE]

    Filename to use for cache.
-Default is /tmp/github-changelog-http-cache
+Default is github-changelog-http-cache in a temporary directory.

    --cache-log [CACHE-LOG]

    Filename to use for cache log.
-Default is /tmp/github-changelog-logger.log
+Default is github-changelog-logger.log in a temporary directory.

    --[no-]verbose